diogro/expressionVariance-manuscript/main.md

 While indirect, all these patterns point to a selective structuring of gene expression variance.
 Stabilizing and purifying selection are consistent, genes expected to be under strong variance reducing stabilizing selection, those linked with fundamental baseline biological processes, are indeed over represented in the least variable genes.
 These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphisms, which we observe.
-Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, also less variable.
+Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
 Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
 Given this strong functional linkage between function and variance, it is not surprising that the gene variance ranking be somewhat consistent across studies, allowing us to create our ranking in the first place.
 We find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels.